kamesh6592-cell/Nexa/SETUP.md

    https://YOUR-SUPABASE-PROJECT.supabase.co/auth/v1/callback
    ```
 4. Replace `YOUR-SUPABASE-PROJECT` with your actual Supabase project reference

+### "No authorization token provided" message
+1. Make sure you've added your OpenRouter API key to `.env.local`
+2. Restart your development server: `npm run dev`
+3. Check that environment variables are set in Vercel for production

 ### "Auth not configured" message
 1. Make sure you've added your Supabase credentials to `.env.local`